 We also work with custom data providers to create unique audience segments that meet specific targeting needs.
 Are you looking for a custom data solution?
 Reach out.

 If you’ve created multiple ad groups to test your messaging and creative assets between audiences, look at the performance of each one, and shuffle the budget to the top-performing ad group.
 We also recommend checking out our infographic on what makes an effective ad.

 But, if you’ve created only one ad group, look at your campaign report and see how the ad group’s audience segments are performing.
 If an audience segment is performing less than expected, change out the underperforming audience segment with a fresh one to improve results.

-After identifying the sites that are driving traffic back to your website and the ones that aren’t, you can create whitelists or blocklists.
-A whitelist is an index of the sites where you want to serve ads, while blocklists bar certain websites from serving your ads.
+After identifying the sites that are driving traffic back to your website and the ones that aren’t, you can create preferred lists or block lists.
+A preferred list is an index of the sites where you want to serve ads, while block lists bar certain websites from serving your ads.